Rechargeable battery operated handblenders

 If you have a small kitchen like us, we can constantly bump into each other.
 Cooking at the same time is difficult !
 We do a kind of dance around food and equipment we need.
 Just think, if we had a cordless blender, it would be so much easier… we could even blend outside !
 We’d love this but but we’ve already invested and can’t just have every piece of equipment we love (it’s time to simplify!)

 Which ones would we recommend buying today ?

 It is true to say that there aren’t too many on the market… and going cordless is not the top priority for everyone.
 So, in 2018, we found just three main contenders.
-In 2019, the numbers we are finding have just about doubled ! (click the bright red links throughout the article to see them on Amazon).
+In 2019, the numbers we are finding have just about doubled !
+By 2020, it’s getting pared back again to the KitchenAid vs Cuisinart choice.

 We’re going to rule out Waring, as a domestic cook’s machine, because whilst the Bolt hand bender its amazing – it doesn’t have all the bells and whistles you might want at home.
 Looking at the reviews, it looks like you can’t get extra attachments – not even a whisk !
 It’s more a commercial beast, a purist’s blender.

-We’re also great fans of Braun, but are going to rule out Braun, sadly, because the availability is so low, so as a consumer I’d be wondering if they’re still manufacturing it !
+We’re also great fans of Braun, but are going to rule it out, sadly, because the availability is so variable and so low.
+As a consumer I’d be wondering if they’re still manufacturing it !

 Paul & Aoibheann

 Still not decided ?